-Report on the composition of the final OLEUM Network
+Report on the OLEUM updating workshops

 This report summarises the workshops that have been held during the OLEUM project to update and close the gap in the current knowledge in legislation and regulation, analysis, harmonisation and coordination, consumer and market confidence.